Dhading District: Geography and climate

 Dhading is the only district of Nepal which ranges from the mountain Ganesh Himal to the Churevawar pradesh of Terai (Chitwan).
 The district, with Dhading Besi as its district headquarters, covers an area of 1926 km2 and has a population (2001) of 338,658.
 Dhading is the district with the most rural municipalities in Nepal i.e. 11.
 Dhading is 80% farmland and 20% forest.
-The western border with Gorkha is bisected by the Budhigandaki River.
+The western border with Gorkha is bisected by the Budigandaki River.